Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: Experiments

-Table~\ref{tab_abla} summarizes all variant results under the image–text retrieval setting, using CLIP$_\text{ViT-B/16}$ and Flickr30K as the source model and dataset, respectively.
-The results show that each proposed component contributes positively to attack performance and consistently outperforms corresponding alternatives.
-These findings further demonstrate the feasibility and importance of considering both the characteristics of UAPs and the optimization path.
+Table~\ref{tab_abla} summarizes the results of all variants under the image–text retrieval setting, using CLIP$_\text{ViT-B/16}$ and Flickr30K as the source model and dataset, respectively.
+The results indicate that each proposed component contributes positively to attack performance and consistently outperforms the corresponding alternatives.
+In addition, the proposed method can be combined with different augmentation strategies to further enhance performance.
+These findings further validate the effectiveness of the proposed method.